 Target Market Segment Strategy: Segment-Of-One Marketing For Your Business🧍

 A target market segment strategy involves breaking down a base into demographics.
-This includes age, geography, or income.
+Market segmentation parameters include age, geography, or income.
 It might surprise you to know that the digital age calls for a complete rethink of these principles.
 Instead of marketing to groups of people, innovative companies are marketing to segments of one.
 Read on if you’re interested in learning more or in adopting a segment-of-one marketing strategy for your business.
 This article will provide you with a comprehensive overview of what you need to know.

 Target Market Segment Strategy In Business – Segment-of-One Marketing

-The first thing to understand is the difference between target market and market segmentation.
+The first thing to understand is the difference between target market and market segmentation and positioning.
 Target markets are a defined group of people a business wants to focus their marketing and branding on.
 However, to arrive at a target market, a business must first focus on a market segment.